Giannetti History, Family Crest & Coats of Arms

 - John A. Giannetti Jr. (b.
 1964), American politician, State Senate District 21 for Maryland (2003-2007)

-- John A. Giannetti Sr., American Democrat politician, Member of Maryland Democratic State Central Committee, 1978-82; Candidate for Maryland State House of Delegates, 1982
+- John A. Giannetti Sr., American Democratic Party politician, Member of Maryland Democratic State Central Committee, 1978-82; Candidate for Maryland State House of Delegates, 1982

 - Alfredo Giannetti (1924-1995), Italian Academy Award winning screenwriter and film editor